Mariana1312/FastRider/README.md

    ![mobile2](https://user-images.githubusercontent.com/17874439/93070754-f20a4a80-f687-11ea-9c14-cc0fe9be1554.jpg)

-## After pressing the Submit button the user will get a certificate for his ride with a unique access code:
+## After pressing the Submit button, the user will get a certificate for his ride with a unique access code:

 ### On desktop mode: